 Bridget is a research professor with the GW Regulatory Studies Center.
 Previously, she was a deputy chief, senior policy analyst, and attorney for the Office of Information and Regulatory Affairs (OIRA) at the U.S. Office of Management and Budget (OMB).
 She is a contributor for the Series on Regulatory Process and Perspectives.

-Anne Joseph O’Connell, University of California, Berkeley
+Anne Joseph O’Connell, Stanford University

 Rachel Augustine Potter, University of Virginia

 Rachel is an associate professor of Politics at the University of Virginia and a contributor to the Series on Regulatory Process and Perspective.
 Her research interests include American political institutions, regulation, public policy, public administration, and the influence of separation of powers on bureaucratic decision-making.

 Connor Raso, Public Company Accounting Oversight Board